jackcasstlesjones/mlx-upvote-predictor/SPEC.md

 Must-have features:

 - Title processing and word embedding using Word2Vec
-- Domain-based features (domain reputation score)
+- Domain-based features (domain reputation)
 - Content-based features (title length, title content)
 - Timing-based features (day of week, hour of posting)
 - API endpoints as specified in the brief